benhyland/editator/README.md

 Editator provides a shared document with an attached chatroom for collaborative editing in a webapp.

-It is a toy project intended to help learn new technologies, so far including
+It is a toy project intended to help learn new hotness, including
 - [git](http://git-scm.com/)
 - [github](https://github.com/)
 - [scala](http://www.scala-lang.org/)